 The Volcanic Landscape of Timanfaya National Park

 A semi-autonomous Spanish territory, the Canary Islands is today a hugely popular destination for holiday makers from all over Europe - people who are attracted mainly by the guaranteed sunshine and the beaches, and who come for a relaxing laid back vacation in a safe and stable part of the world.
-Safe and stable politically, but one wonders how many visitors know of the intense violence which lies just below the surface of these islands - a natural violence which has moulded them throughout their entire history?
-This archipelago was formed in a series of great volcanic eruptions many millions of years ago, and these volcanic origins and more recent seismic events still impact on the appearance of the islands today.
+Safe and stable politically, that is, but one wonders how many visitors know of the intense violence which lies just below the surface of these islands - a natural violence which has moulded them throughout their entire history?
+This archipelago was created in a series of great volcanic eruptions many millions of years ago, and this volcanic origin as well as more recent seismic events still impacts on the appearance of the islands today.
 And none more so than on Lanzarote, the fourth largest of the Canaries.
 Of all the islands in the archipelago, Lanzarote is the most unique, with dramatically alien volcanic debris covering a large part of the western side of the island.

-This page is the story of the Lanzarotean landscape, it's explosive creation and its subsequent history, and its existence today as one of the most forbiddingly beautiful environments in the world - now established as a very important site of geological interest and a National Park.
-The story is told through the author's own experiences, and photographs taken on a visit to the Island of Lanzarote in February 2014.
+This page is the story of this Lanzarotean landscape, it's explosive creation and its subsequent history, and most importantly, its existence today as one of the most forbiddingly beautiful environments in the world, part of which is now established as a major site of geological interest, and a National Park - Timanfaya.
+The story of Timanfaya is told through the author's own experiences, and photographs taken on a visit to the Island of Lanzarote in February 2014.

 The barren yet very dramatic landscape of Timanfaya National Park, Lanzarote

 All photos taken by the author on 2nd February 2014